WePOINTS/WePOINTS/README.md

 ## How to Use?

-We provide the usage of POINTS, using huggingface 🤗 transformers library.
+We provide the usage of POINTS, using Hugging Face 🤗 transformers library.
 <br>

 ```python